Chalsean/XFaction/README.md

 ## What is included
 The addon should provide the following functionalities:
 > Merged guild chat across guilds/realms/factions in the confederation
+- This particular build will route merged guild chat to #xchat-test to prevent cluttering of guild chat for testers.
+The addon will automatically join testers to this channel upon loading.

 > Guild roster "Guild (X)" datatext (DT) that provides the following:
 - Full guild roster view across guilds/realms/factions